MetaphorData/connectors/metaphor/synapse/README.md

 ## Setup

-1. Setup Synapse SQL login and SQL user:
+1. We recommend creating a dedicated Synapse user with limited permissions for the connector to use
     - Set up the SQL admin username and password from Synapse workspace in [Azure portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Synapse%2Fworkspaces).
     - You could directly use the above admin user to process the Synapse connector.
       For security and privacy reasons, we recommend creating a read-only user to process the Synapse connector.